 Walgreens Boots Alliance (WBA) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the largest U.S. drugstore chain had lost 0.44% over the past month.
-This has was narrower than the Retail-Wholesale sector's loss of 2.01% and lagged the S&P 500's gain of 0.04% in that time.
+Coming into today, shares of the largest U.S. drugstore chain had lost 1.57% in the past month.
+In that same time, the Retail-Wholesale sector gained 2.07%, while the S&P 500 gained 2.11%.

-Investors will be hoping for strength from WBA as it approaches its next earnings release, which is expected to be July 1, 2021.
-The company is expected to report EPS of $1.15, up 38.55% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $33.65 billion, down 2.82% from the prior-year quarter.
+WBA will be looking to display strength as it nears its next earnings release, which is expected to be July 1, 2021.
+On that day, WBA is projected to report earnings of $1.15 per share, which would represent year-over-year growth of 38.55%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $33.65 billion, down 2.82% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for WBA.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for WBA.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-WBA is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+WBA is currently sporting a Zacks Rank of #3 (Hold).

-Investors should also note WBA's current valuation metrics, including its Forward P/E ratio of 11.05.
-This valuation marks a discount compared to its industry's average Forward P/E of 11.19.
+Looking at its valuation, WBA is holding a Forward P/E ratio of 11.14.
+For comparison, its industry has an average Forward P/E of 11.11, which means WBA is trading at a premium to the group.

-Investors should also note that WBA has a PEG ratio of 1.62 right now.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Retail - Pharmacies and Drug Stores stocks are, on average, holding a PEG ratio of 1.65 based on yesterday's closing prices.
+We can also see that WBA currently has a PEG ratio of 1.63.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Retail - Pharmacies and Drug Stores was holding an average PEG ratio of 1.64 at yesterday's closing price.

 The Retail - Pharmacies and Drug Stores industry is part of the Retail-Wholesale sector.
-This group has a Zacks Industry Rank of 92, putting it in the top 37% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 91, which puts it in the top 36% of all 250+ industries.

 Click to get this free report